Zionsville Community Schools

 Zionsville middle school attendance zones compared by recorded sale prices

-Zones are listed alphabetically.
-Neighborhood counts are the neighborhoods with recorded sales in the window; * includes neighborhoods matched to the district list by name — approximate matches.
+Zones listed alphabetically.
+Neighborhood counts are those with recorded sales in the window.
 The 12-month median shows its sale count in parentheses.

 One high school, so no high-school zones

-Every Zionsville Community Schools address feeds Zionsville Community High School, so there is no per-zone price split at that level.
-Town-wide, the median recorded sale over the last 5 years is $575,000 across 2,785 recorded sales.
+Every Zionsville Community Schools address feeds Zionsville Community High School, so there’s no per-zone split at that level.
+Town-wide, the median recorded sale over the last 5 years is $590,000 across 2,919 sales.

 How this is built

-Prices are recorded sale prices from Indiana’s public sales-disclosure records — arm’s-length sales of finished homes over the last 5 years, the same cleaned layer behind the price map and the neighborhood comparison, recorded through May 2026.
-Grouping is by neighborhood, not by a surveyed line: each sale joins its neighborhood, and the neighborhood carries the school assignment from the district’s “Housing Additions by School” list.
-Two shares of the window can’t be assigned and are left out: 561 of 2,785 recorded sales (20%) aren’t tied to a named neighborhood in county data, and another 437 (16%) sit in neighborhoods that aren’t on the district list.
-Neighborhoods matched to that list by name (approximate matches) are included and marked with *.
-A median is shown only where a zone has at least 5 recorded sales in the period — it is the middle recorded sale, so one very large sale can’t pull a zone’s figure up the way an average would.
-Price per square foot leaves out multi-parcel sales and lots over three acres — a land price, not a home price.
-A 5-year window is long enough for a stable median in every zone and recent enough to describe the current market.
+Figures are recorded sale prices from Indiana’s public sales-disclosure records: arm’s-length sales of finished homes over the last 5 years, the same cleaned layer behind the price map and neighborhood comparison, recorded through July 2026.
+Grouping is by neighborhood, not a surveyed line: each sale joins its neighborhood, which carries the school assignment from the district’s “Housing Additions by School” list.
+Two shares are left out: 359 of 2,919 sales (12%) aren’t tied to a named neighborhood in county data, and 0 (0%) sit in neighborhoods with no school assignment at all.
+Neighborhoods the district list does not name are included; their assignment comes from the district’s boundary map, a name match, an older published list, or the neighborhoods around them.
+A median needs at least 5 recorded sales; it’s the middle sale, so one very large sale can’t pull a zone up the way an average would.
+Price per square foot excludes multi-parcel sales and lots over three acres, which price the land, not the home.

 Keep exploring